Umatilla Pictorial Tour

 The faculty and staff at Umatilla Elementary, Middle and High schools are dedicated and professional.
 Students thrive in this environment.
 The three schools routinely achieve "A" and "B" ratings.

 All three schools have buildings that have been either recently remodeled or newly constructed.
-For example, most buildings on the Umatilla High School campus are less than five years old.
 All school facilities are well maintained and reflect the pride the community feels for its public education program.

 UMATILLA PUBLIC LIBRARY